CominLab/DuoHash/ReadMe.md

 DuoHash: fast hashing of spaced seeds with application to spaced k-mers counting

-Leonardo Gemin1, Cinzia Pizzi1, and Matteo Comin
+Leonardo Gemin, Cinzia Pizzi, and Matteo Comin

 Accepted at ICCABS 2025